ThomasQuinnKelly/bip-reference-person/docs/cache-management.md

 - In memory data structure store used as a cache

 ## Cache pattern
-- Cache bucket values to follow the naming convention as "cacheName\_ProjectName\_MavenVersion" or "ProjectName\_MavenVersion".
+- Cache bucket values to follow the naming convention as `cacheName_ProjectName_MavenVersion` or `ProjectName_MavenVersion`.
 See [How Version Numbers Work in Maven](https://docs.oracle.com/middleware/1212/core/MAVEN/maven_version.htm#MAVEN400).
 This would avoid cache collisions in the REDIS cache server.
-For example, "getCountries\_refdataService\_1.0" or "refdataService\_1.0".
+For example, `getCountries\_refdataService\_1.0` or `refdataService\_1.0`.

 - The project name and the version can be obtained and added through one of the source files using the [templating-maven-plugin](https://www.mojohaus.org/templating-maven-plugin/).
-See the pom.xml file of the [bip-reference-person](https://github.com/department-of-veterans-affairs/ocp-reference-spring-boot/blob/master/bip-reference-person/pom.xml) project, under the build.plugins section, for more details.
+See the `pom.xml` file of the [bip-reference-person](https://github.com/department-of-veterans-affairs/ocp-reference-spring-boot/blob/master/bip-reference-person/pom.xml) project, under the `<build><plugins>...` section, for more details.

 ## Redis configuration
 - To configure Redis as the cache provider add the following dependency in your project,